 This prospectus supplement, the accompanying prospectus and the documents incorporated by reference into these documents contain forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Forward-looking statements deal with our current plans, intentions, beliefs and expectations and statements of future economic performance.
-Statements containing terms such as "believe," "do not believe," "plan," "expect," "intend," "estimate," "anticipate" and other phrases of similar meaning are considered to contain uncertainty and are forward-looking statements.
+Statements containing terms such as "believe," "do not believe," "plan," "expect," "intend," "estimate," "anticipate" and other phrases of similar meaning are considered to contain uncertainty and are forwardlooking statements.
 In addition, from time to time we or our representatives have made or will make forward-looking statements orally or in writing.
 Furthermore, such forward-looking statements may be included in various filings that we make with the Securities and Exchange Commission, or the SEC, or press releases or oral statements made by or with the approval of one of our authorized executive officers.
 These forward-looking statements are subject to certain known and unknown risks and uncertainties, as well as assumptions that could cause actual results to differ materially from those reflected in these forward-looking statements.
 Factors that might cause actual results to differ include, but are not limited to, those set forth under "Risk Factors," in our most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q and in our future filings made with the SEC.
 Readers are cautioned not to place undue reliance on any forward-looking statements contained herein, which reflect management's opinions only as of the date hereof.
-Except as required by law, OncoGenex undertakes no obligation to revise or publicly release the results of any revisions to any forward-looking statements for any revisions to any forward-looking statements or the SEC on Forms 10-K, 10-Q and 8-K. All subsequent written and oral forward-looking statements attributable to us or persons actin
+Except as required by law, OncoGenex undertakes no obligation to revise or publicly release the results of any revisions to any forward-looking statements.
+You are advised, however, to consult any additional disclosures we have made or will make in our reports to the SEC on Forms 10-K, 10-Q and 8-K. All subsequent written and oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements contained in this prospectus supplement and the accompanying prospectus.